 Zinc and copper have been used widely in construction over the last 200 years, offering better longevity than traditional metals, which rely on paint and other coatings to protect them.
 There are beautiful examples all over the world of these traditional high-end metals.
-Today however, there are better alternatives for those who wish to create long-lasting buildings and address modern concerns about the environment – specifically global warming, energy conservation and environmental contamination.
-InvariMatte® stainless steel and InvariSand™ titanium address these concerns beautifully.
+Today, however, there are better alternatives for those who wish to create long-lasting buildings and address modern concerns about the environment – specifically global warming, energy conservation, and environmental contamination.
+InvariMatte® stainless steel, or titanium, address these concerns beautifully.
 While these newer, high-tech materials are well-suited to a modern-contemporary design aesthetic, they also look at home on historic restorations.
-For quick facts, go to: Can Your Roof Go the Distance?
+For quick facts, go to Can Your Roof Go the Distance?

-Self-Cleaning Finishes: InvariMatte® and InvariSand™ have micro-embossed textures which provide hydrophobic surfaces that resist the accumulation of dirt.
+Self-Cleaning Finishes: InvariMatte® has micro-embossed textures which provide hydrophobic surfaces that resist the accumulation of dirt.
 This allows easier cleaning and the accumulation of less dirt on the building surfaces in the first place.
 More than just a cosmetic advantage, this tendency to resist dirt provides the means by which solar reflectance efficiency is maintained indefinitely.
-Contrarian Metal Resources tested three InvariMatte® roofs in different parts of the United States that were in service more than 10 years without cleaning.
+Contrarian Micro Textures tested three InvariMatte® roofs in different parts of the United States that were in service more than 10 years without cleaning.
 No degradation in solar reflectance could be found.
 For details regarding this investigation, click here.

 Longer Lifespan/Corrosion Resistance: Since zinc and copper are both reactive metals they will, depending on environmental conditions, produce oxide which depletes material thickness over time.
-While these metals will provide decades of service, eventually enough metal is lost to weaken joints which causes failure.
-Further, zinc carries the added risk of backside corrosion from trapped moisture, requiring coatings to protect the metal surface, or greater than normal ventilation.
+While these metals will provide decades of service, eventually enough metal is lost to weaken joints which cause failure.
+Further, zinc carries the added risk of back side corrosion from trapped moisture, requiring coatings to protect the metal surface, or greater than normal ventilation.
 Provided the right grade is applied to match the environment, InvariMatte® stainless steel does not result in metal loss ensuring a longer lasting installation.
-The same is true for InvariSand™ titanium.

 Fire Resistance: While any metal roof system provides good fire resistance, stainless steel and titanium’s melting points are much higher than zinc and copper, providing an added measure of protection against a range of threats, including wildfires.